sa-es-ir/youtube-samples/README.md

 # All YouTube sample codes I use in my channel
-This repo will be updated after each video is posted.
+This repository contains the source code I use in the YouTube video and will be updated after each video is posted.
 Keep tuned!
 ## Visit here: [YouTube Channel](https://www.youtube.com/@sa-es-ir)

 ### Content List (order by date desc)